-Provisional information on the achievements in the 2013 phonics screening check and national curriculum assessments at key stage 1.
+Provisional data on achievements of eligible pupils in the national curriculum assessments and phonics screening check and at key stage 1.

 This Statistical First Release (SFR) provides provisional 2012/2013 information on the achievements of both eligible pupils in the phonics screening check and those pupils at the end of key stage 1 (KS1) in their national curriculum teacher assessments by level, gender, ethnicity, English as a first language, free school meal eligibility, special educational need and the income deprivation affecting children index (IDACI).
 Breakdowns of achievement for disadvantaged pupils were added to both the phonics and key stage 1 tables on 12th December 2013.